+Mindfulness can be one form of self-monitoring.
+However, there is also a more formulaic method.
 The self-monitoring scale was developed by psychologist Mark Snyder in 1974.
-It uses the answers from 25 questions to determine how a person's thought process affects their actions based on self-monitoring within a given situation.
+It uses a respondent’s answers from 25 questions to determine how their thought process affects their actions based on self-monitoring within a given situation.
 The answers are simply true or false and reflect the process high self-monitors use as a personal checklist.

 What Type Of People Self-Monitor?

 Research has shown that people who are high self-monitors tend to be more ambitious.
 They tend to be "social butterflies" who can adapt to any situation.
 People like this are more likely to be in multiple roles as leaders because they can span different groups.
 They're more likely to be found at the top of the corporate ladder in positions like HR, CEOs, or consultants.
 These people may tend to be effective at conflict resolution and acting as mediators because they can have the unique ability to see all sides of an argument without getting involved.
 They're also more likely to be able to ingratiate themselves with others by recognizing and then playing favorably to the important people who can help them move up.

 Another group of people who self-monitor are those who have issues with hypervigilance.
 People with conditions that cause them to be very aware of everything around them or those who live with social anxiety often have an intense need to look around them and take everything in before comparing themselves to it or reacting.
 People who are high self-monitors also tend to look for people whom they can mirror in positions they want to emulate rather than those they have a genuine connection with.
 For example, when dating, the high self-monitor may be more likely to choose someone with a high social status over someone they connect with.